-Most people leave Vegas a little lighter than they came, at least financially speaking, but if you ease off the gambling, take advantage of sweet deals like the Las Vegas Explorer Pass, and include some of our picks for free things to do in Las Vegas in your itinerary, you can experience all the fun and excitement of this incredibly diverse city without sacrificing your bank account in the process.
+Most people leave Vegas a little lighter than they came - financially speaking that is.
+But it doesn't necessarily have to be that way.
+If you take advantage of sweet deals like the Las Vegas pass, and include some of our picks for free things to do in Las Vegas in your itinerary, you can experience all the fun and excitement of this incredible city without breaking the bank in the process.

 A Way to Save on Ticketed Las Vegas Attractions

 We know that this blog post is about listing the free things to do in Las Vegas, but, are you looking to visit a few of the ticketed attractions during your vacation?
 Consider using a Go Las Vegas Pass - which includes admission to dozens of the area's most popular attractions - all for one low price.

 Fountains at Bellagio